VIadIen/Encryption_algorithms/README.md

 1. Encryption
 2. Decryption

-<pre>Symmetric  ---> In the case of using a symmetric algorithm (Atbash), you need a key - a word in which no letters are repeated,
+<pre>Symmetric  ---> In the case of using a symmetric algorithm (Atbash), you
- cipher    ---> then, depending on the selected early mode, enter messages for encryption / decryption.</pre>
+           ---> needa key- a word in which no letters are repeated, then, depending cipher   ---> on the selected early mode, enter messages for encryption / decryption.</pre>

-<pre>Asymmetric ---> In the case of a symmetric algorithm, the principle is similar, but here, as a key, you must enter a number
+<pre>Asymmetric ---> In the case of a symmetric algorithm, the principle is similar, but here,
-  cipher   ---> not exceeding 1000, then enter a message for encryption, or the resulting sequence of numbers for decryption.</pre>
+           ---> as a key, you must enter a number not exceeding 1000, then enter a message cipher   ---> for encryption, or the resulting sequence of numbers for decryption.</pre>

   Thanks!
+In the case of a symmetric algorithm, the principle is similar, but here, as a key, you must enter a number not exceeding 1000, then enter a message for encryption, or the resulting sequence of numbers for decryption.</pre>